danog/MadelineProto/README.md

     DebugTools - Various debugging tools
     Exception - Handles exceptions and PHP errors RPCErrorException - Handles RPC errors
-    MTProto - Extends MTProtoTools, handles initial connection, generation of authorization keys, instantiation of classes, writing of client info
-    MTProtoTools - Extends all of the classes in MTProtoTools/ Logger - Static logging class
+    MTProto - Handles initial connection, generation of authorization keys, instantiation of classes, writing of client info Logger - Static logging class
     prime.py and getpq.py - prime module (python) for p and q generation PrimeModule.php - prime module (php) for p and q generation by wrapping the python module, using wolfram alpha or a built in PHP engine